skadauke/rwb-train/README.md

 Enter your email when prompted.

 If this worked successfully, then anyone who connects to http://<your_server> will be automatically redirected to a secure HTTPS connection (https://<your_server>), and the TLS certificate should be valid.
+Try this out by navigating to http://<your_server> and noting that you got redirected to a secure HTTPS location.
+A lock should appear in your browser to the right of the URL.

 9. Set up Docker